-- The Environmental Permit no. PH-124 of 18 December 2018, issued by the Prahova National Agency for Environmental Protection, valid for the entire period during which Alumil obtains annual permit. - Water management authorization no. 169 of 25 September 2018, valid through 25 September 2020, concerning the water supply and the discharge of waste water, issued by the "Romanian Waters" National Administration, the S.G.A.
+- The Environmental Permit no. PH-124 of 7 December 2018, issued by the Prahova National Agency for Environmental Protection, valid for the entire period during which Alumil obtains annual permit.
+APM Prahova issued the Decision 274 of 3 December 2020 by which the visa is applied for the period 07.12.2020 07.12.2021; - Water management authorization no. 150 of 25 September 2020, valid through 25 September 2022, concerning the water supply and the discharge of waste water, issued by the "Romanian Waters" National Administration, the S.G.A.
 Prahova unit.